Thomas-Heniart/Ichimoku-Trainer/README.md

 - Choose between entering a position (buy or sell) or skip
 - Retrieve next ticker
 - Do you want to close the position
-    - Yes -> won pips
+    - Yes -> won/lost pips
     - No -> Retrieve next tickers